American Lamancha: Ancestral bloodlines and breed history

-At the end of the 19th century, a Mrs. Phoebe Wilhelm, of Mokelumne Hill, in the Sierra foothills of northeastern California, kept a herd of descendants of this tribe of imported short-eared goats; propagating them only with purebred Toggenburg bucks from the herd of Jane S. White.
+At the end of the 19th century a Mrs. Phoebe Wilhelm of Mokelumne Hill in California kept a herd of descendants of this tribe of imported short-eared goats; propagating them only with purebred Toggenburg bucks from the herd of Jane S. White.
 Other registered-breed bucks became available in the US during the 1920s, such as Alpines, Nubians, and Saanens.
 After 1930, Mrs. Wilhelm bred her short-eared does using purebred Alpine and Nubian bucks from the Blue Ribbon herd of Mrs. C.R.
 John.

-Phoebe Wilhelm died between 1935 and 1940 and Edith Goodridge, known for her RioLinda herd, purchased 125 short-eared goats from her estate, which she noted were about half gopher-eared and half elf-eared.
+Phoebe Wilhelm died between 1935 - 1940 and Edith Goodridge, known for her RioLinda herd, purchased 125 short-eared goats from her estate, which she noted were about half gopher-eared and half elf-eared.
 After 30–40 years of breeding short-eared does with long-eared bucks, the distinctive Lamancha-type ear had proven to be a strongly inherited trait.

 Breeding type-to-type, using short-eared bucks, did not begin in earnest until the late 1930s.
 Until the early 1940s there is no other reference to anyone attempting to breed type-to-type to try to establish a true-breeding short-ear goat.

 The small ears evolved from a goat named 'Peggy' in Mrs. Eula Fay Frey's herd.
 Mrs. Frey and her husband bought Poplar Dairy in Bell, California in September 1937, after she had subscribed to and studied every 1937 issue of the Dairy Goat Journal seeking information about the health benefits of goat milk.
-Her husband, Jene, had developed stomach ulcers and she was determined to cure him, which she did, on a strict diet of goat milk and tomato juice, although he died just a few years later in an automobile accident.
+Her husband, Jene, had developed stomach ulcers and she was determined to cure him, which she reportedly did on a strict diet of goat milk and tomato juice, although he died just a few years later in an automobile accident.

-The Poplar Dairy had consisted of 130 goats; two of them short-eared Lamancha-style goats: a small roan-colored doe and her rich golden-brown son; an early 1937 kid named 'Tommy'.
+The Poplar Dairy had consisted of 130 goats, two of them short-eared Lamancha-style goats: a small roan-colored doe and her rich golden-brown son; an early 1937 kid named 'Tommy'.
 Mrs. Frey milked that doe just once, and was astonished by the quantity of milk produced by such a small doe.
 The Freys called the two 'short-ears'; not knowing what breed they might be.
-Several years later, they learned that the short-eared goats were descendants of a Spanish breed called La Mancha, brought to the US from Mexico, having earlier been brought to Mexico from the La Mancha plateau in Spain.
+Several years later, they learned that the short-eared goats were descendants of a Spanish breed called Lamancha, brought to the US from Mexico, having earlier been brought to Mexico from the La Mancha plateau in Spain.